Vehmloewff/driza/README.md

 Options:
   -v, --version  output the current version
   --config       Path to the config file.
-By default sveltronova will look for a `sveltronova.config.js` --verbose      display lots of logs (good for debugging) --silent       only errors will show
+By default driza will look for a `driza.config.js` --verbose      display lots of logs (good for debugging) --silent       only errors will show
   -h, --help     output usage information